These tips are about suicide awareness and prevention in your school. Learn new skills, info and resources to reach out, get help and give help.

 It's that time again: back to school!
 Although exciting, it can also be stressful.
 Have a plan in case of a crisis.

-Bullying can cause suicide.
+Bullying can lead to suicide.
 Create a zero tolerance culture in your school See Bullying Canada for support.

 Locate mental health resources in your school now, so you know where they are when you need them.